benhoyt/littlelang/README.md

 `split(str, [sep])` splits the str using given separator, and returns the components as a list.
 If sep is not given or nil, it splits on whitespace.

-`str(value)` returns the string representation of value: "nil" for nil, "true" or "false" for bool, decimal for int (eg: "1234"), the str itself for str (not quoted), the littlelang representation for list and map (eg: '[1, 2]' and '{"a": 1}'), and something like "<func name>" for func.
+`str(value)` returns the string representation of value: "nil" for nil, "true" or "false" for bool, decimal for int (eg: "1234"), the str itself for str (not quoted), the littlelang representation for list and map (eg: '[1, 2]' and '{"a": 1}' with keys sorted), and something like "<func name>" for func.

 `type(value)` returns a str denoting the type of value: "nil", "bool", "int", "str", "list", "map", or "func".